neumino/thinky/documentation/api/model.md

 is a "belongs to".
 The foreign key is `rightKey` and will be stored in `OtherModel`.

 If you need a "many to many" relation between two models, use [hasAndBelongsToMany](#hasAndBelongsToMany).
+Do not use the primary key of `OtherModel` as the right key.

 The arguments are: